gollum18/diss-ideas/dbpt/README.md

 ## Proposed Solution
-The solution proposed by this research involves organizing a P2P network into a series of overlay networks similar to DNS.
-This solution will organize each overlay network into a single distributed B+ tree.
+The solution proposed by this research involves organizing a P2P network into a series of overlay networks similar to DNS that is built ontop of the dynamic B+ tree algorithm.
+This enables incredible scaling while minimizing so-called overlay levels.

 ## Anticipated Challenges
 I have identified the following challenges with the proposed solution: